arminfriedl/xwim/README.md

 - Inconsiderately packaged archives tend to spill their content over the directory they are extracted to

+`dtrx` is a Python script that sets up the command line and calls appropriate archiving binaries (if installed).
+In contrast `xwim` is a compiled binary based directly on archiving libraries, which some may appreciate.
+It can optionally be statically linked if you want it entirely self-contained.

 # Usage
 Invoking `xwim` is as simple as: